iluwatar/java-design-patterns/ambassador/README.md

 Microsoft documentation states

-> An ambassador service can be thought of as an out-of-process proxy which is co-located with the client.
+> An ambassador service can be thought of as an out-of-process proxy that is co-located with the client.
 This pattern
 > can be useful for offloading common client connectivity tasks such as monitoring, logging, routing,
-> security (such as TLS), and resiliency patterns in a language agnostic way.
+> security (such as TLS), and resiliency patterns in a language-agnostic way.
 It is often used with legacy applications,
-> or other applications that are difficult to modify, in order to extend their networking capabilities.
+> or other applications that are difficult to modify, to extend their networking capabilities.
 It can also
 > enable a specialized team to implement those features.

 **Programmatic Example**

-With the above introduction in mind we will imitate the functionality in this example.
+With the above introduction in mind, we will imitate the functionality in this example.
 We have an interface implemented by the remote service as well as the ambassador service:

 ```java